|Total Above-ground living area||4585|

 For years folks have asked for a smaller version of this extraordinary house, and the designer has finally created one!
 It’s called Luxury Living 4.
 The above ground living area has dropped from 4,585 sf to just 2,700 sf, but the look and feel of the house inside and out is unchanged.

 And we continue to offer Luxury Living 2 (the original house without the lower level) and Luxury Living 3 (the original with an expanded master suite).
-For easy access to these other versions, click on the Architects button on the left side of any page in our website, and scroll down until you see Jon Rentfrow's name and photo.
-Red links to each of his plans appear below his bio.
+For easy access to these other versions, click on the architect’s name (in bold blue letters, on the left side of this page).
+Red links to each of his plans appear below his bio, in alphabetical order.

 Front Elevation For Luxury Living